andmos/bats-examples/README.md

 }
 ```

-Same as before, no file should give output and exitcode 1.
+Same as before, no file should give output and exit code 1.
 No code written yet, no green test.
 You know the drill.

 With that in place we can focus on extracting the title from the file.
 As always, the test first: